 The outputs of CX research and consultation that led to the creation of these guidelines and standards can be found in these reports, and in public updates on this website.
-Formal consultation drafts and public submissions can be found in consultation draft 1 and consultation draft 2, and in Decision number 87.
+Formal consultation drafts and public submissions can be found on GitHub and the Consumer Data Standards website.